kfl/adventofcode_2023/notes.md

 **Thoughts on the puzzle:** Part 1 solved by recursively computing all possible arrangements.
 Part 2, Q: what do you do when have a recursive solution, but it is computing the same thing over and over?
 A: You slap some ugly memorisation on it.

-Part 2 is still too slow for my taste, however the current solution runs in about 5s, which is acceptable.
+Part 2 is still too slow for my taste, however the current solution runs in well under 5s which is acceptable.
+To get real speedups from here we need either a better data structure where we divide the condition and checksum into independent groups that can solved individually, and possibly also use a more specialised memorisation.